 button is pressed, then Workcraft automatically switches to the module STG that produces the unexpected output and initiates its simulation with the reported violation trace.

 N-way conformation is checked for all the modules in one go using their parallel composition.
 The violation trace of the composition is then projected to each module, and the module's state after the projection trace is then checked for any unexpectedly enabled output events, i.e. those events that are enabled in the module but not in the overall composition.
 If such an event is detected then the module does not conform to its environment.
-In the above example, output chrg_ack-
+In the above example, output pass-

-becomes unexpectedly enabled in CHARGE_GN
+becomes unexpectedly enabled in CHARGE_GP

 .